sim31/frapps/concepts/apps/of2/README.md

 [OF2-CONCEPT document here](./OF2-CONCEPT.md) describes how the proposed version would work.
 It is a modified version of the [current intent document](../of1/OP_Fractal_Intent_V2.pdf) that Optimism Fractal participants should be familiar with.
 It serves the same function as the current intent document.
 It is a human language definition of Optimism Fractal that could be useful to prevent any misunderstandings and contentious forks.

-The main change is the "Executive process" which defines how Optimism Fractal will implement their consensus onchain (distribute Respect, etc).
+The main change are the addition "Executive contract" section which defines how Optimism Fractal will implement their consensus onchain (distribute Respect, etc) and removal of 3rd section which was about validity of breakout-room results.

 [Read full concept here](./OF2-CONCEPT.md).